A SEASONED PROFESSIONAL

 Raised on the shores of Belfast Lough in County Down and now living in the Tyne Valley west of Newcastle Upon Tyne in North East England (Hadrian’s Wall Country) Gareth has been writing, singing and playing his own songs since his mid-teens.
 After studying at Newcastle University and cutting his musical teeth busking, playing in local bands and working through his twenties, he turned professional in 2004 and set off on a solo singer-songwriter career which has been gaining momentum ever since.
 Across that time his music has been featured on BBC Television, national and local radio, and used in a variety of settings - from helping WW2 Arctic Convoy veterans receive the recognition of the UK Government, to the ongoing campaign for international Trade Justice.
 The broad variety of the subject matter addressed in his songs continues to captivate and engage audiences at live shows up and down the country - odes to iconic Lighthouses, tales of maritime daring and tragedy, tributes to tunnellers in WW1, the landscape of Northumberland’s National Park, songs of hope, love and longing…. and everything in between.
 Over the years Gareth has collaborated with various artists (Megson, Jez Lowe, Landermason, Yvonne Lyon, Calum Stewart, Rob Halligan) and appeared with many more (Phil Beer, Waterson Carthy, Spiers & Boden, Karine Polwart, Paul Field and Andy Flannagan to name a few).

-Gareth's eighth solo album "The Beauty & The Trouble" was released at the end of July 2017.
-He will be touring the new material throughout the second half of this year and into 2018.
-In 2016 he worked with Yvonne and David Lyon on a collaborative album of songs inspired by The Sermon on The Mount.
-"The Space Between" was released in Autumn 2016 and he continues to tour this and previous projects like The Seam around the UK.
+Gareth's eighth solo album "The Beauty & The Trouble" was released at the end of July 2017, with December 2018 seeing the release of his second Christmas solo album "the Darkest Midnight in December".
+He continues to tour throughout the year with a mix of material from fifteen years as a professional musician on the road.
+In 2016 he worked with fellow musicians Yvonne and David Lyon on a collaborative album of songs inspired by The Sermon on The Mount.
+"The Space Between" was released in Autumn 2016 and he continues to tour this and previous projects like The Seam at different times in the year.